nushell/nushell/crates/nu-parser/README.md

 ### Types/shapes

-Each command has a shape assigned to each of the arguments in reads in.
+Each command has a shape assigned to each of the arguments it reads in.
 These shapes help define how the parser will handle the parse.

 For example, if the command is written as: